 Where are Venice's cruise terminals?

-Venice has two terminal areas:
+Until recently, Venice had two terminal areas:

 How do I know where my ship will depart or arrive?